Irish Recipes

 1 pound potatoes

-Place mutton with thyme in sauce pan and add cold water to cover.
-Bring slowly to the boil and simmer for one hour.
-Add onions, potatoes, carrots, and peeled and roughly copped.
-Season.
-Continue cooking until vegetables are tender.
-Adjust seasoning.
-May be served alone or with cooked green cabbage or sprouts.
+Place mutton with thyme in a heavy dutch oven and add cold water to cover.
+Bring slowly to a boil and simmer for one hour.

 4 Dessert apples